withtally/dao.new/packages/minter-admin-frontend/README.md

 2. Install dependencies

+   `$ cd dao.new`

    `$ yarn`

 3. Update config file

    Open `packages/minter-admin-frontend/config.ts` for editing.

-   3.1 Set `CHAIN_ID` to the chain you are working on (e.g `ChainId.Rinkeby` or `ChainId.Mainnet`)
+   3.1.
+Set `CHAIN_ID` to the chain you are working on (e.g `ChainId.Rinkeby` or `ChainId.Mainnet`)

-   3.2 Update contracts address for the chain you are working on.
+   3.2.
+Update contracts address for the chain you are working on.
 You need to update `tokenAddress`, `minterAddress`, `governorAddress` & `timelockAddress`.

-   3.3 Update `minterType` to the type of minter you have chosed.
+   3.3.
+Update `minterType` to the type of minter you have chosed.
 Options are: `MinterType.FixedPriceSequentialMinter` or `MinterType.FixedPriceSpecificIDMinter`

-4. Create `packages/minter-admin-frontend/.env` file similar to the `.env.example` file in the same folder.
+4. (Optional) Set RPC endpoints: create `packages/minter-admin-frontend/.env` file similar to the `.env.example` file in the same folder.
    The JSON RPC urls should look something like: `https://eth-rinkeby.alchemyapi.io/v2/dkgAjugSdf`.
 You can get an Alchemy api key by [signing up](https://www.alchemy.com/).

 5. Run the webapp in development mode